KalaayPT/Profit-Taker-Guide/guide/chroma-builds.md

 :::info [*__Overframe Link__*](https://overframe.gg/build/771296/)

+- **Diplos have been superseded by Sicarus Prime with an Incarnon adapter.
+Only use if you don't have access to Sicarus Prime Incarnoff.**
 - Covers heat, magnetic (progenitor) and viral
 - Lethal Torrent can be replaced with Accelerated Isotope so you don't have to rely on Contagion for Radiation
 - If you don't have Diplos, you can use any weapon with innate (or progenitor) magnetic or any high [crit] damage weapon with the Magnetic Might mod.